 The advertising options on Instagram are much the same as Facebook’s and so allows for precision targeting.

 Pinterest is a social media platform which we can sometimes overlook when it comes to social ads.
-However, if you’re audience is chock full of happy pinners, then Pinterest may just be where you should be focussing your energies.
+However, if your audience is chock full of happy pinners, then Pinterest may just be where you should be focussing your energies.

 Pinterest began as somewhat of a niche social platform, however, it has become a real player, where social ads are concerned, in recent years.
 It works exceedingly well for businesses who operate in the visual industries and the user demographics show that the highest number of users are women from a suburban setting.